Connecting to a Linux VM via SSH

 Click Open.
 If this is the first time you connect to a VM, you might see a warning about an unknown host:

 Click Accept.
-A terminal window opens suggesting that you enter the login of the user on whose behalf the connection is being established.
+A terminal window will open prompting you to enter the username of the user on whose behalf the connection is being established.
 Type the username that you specified when creating the VM and press Enter.
-If everything is configured correctly, the connection with the server will be established.
+If you created the VM via the CLI,

 -